 Fix 3 – Update your device drivers

-If the audio or headset driver you’re using is faulty or outdated, your Oculus Quest 2 mic won’t work properly.
-So you should update the audio driver to see if that fixes your problem.
+To enjoy the best VR gameplay, you should make sure all device drivers (graphics, USB and audio driver in particular) are up-to-date.
+If your audio or Oculus headset driver is faulty or outdated, it’s likely the Quest 2 mic won’t work properly.
+So you should update it to see if that fixes the problem.
 There are two ways you can get the right driver for your headset:

 Option 1 – Manually – You can search for the most recent driver for Oculus Quest 2 from the Oculus support page.
 Then, download the driver that is compatible with your Windows version, and install it step by step.

-Option 2 – Automatically – If you don’t have the time, patience or computer skills to update your audio driver manually, you can, instead, do it automatically with Driver Easy.
-Driver Easy will automatically recognize your system and find the correct driver for your headset, and your Windows version, and it will download and install them correctly:
+Option 2 – Automatically – If you don’t have the time, patience or computer skills to update your device drivers manually, you can, instead, do it automatically with Driver Easy.
+Driver Easy will automatically recognize your system and find the correct drivers for your computer hardware and Windows version, and it will download and install them correctly:

 - Download and install Driver Easy.

 - Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-- Click Update next to the flagged Oculus VR Headset driver to automatically download the correct version of that driver, then you can manually install it (you can do this with the FREE version).
+- Click Update next to the flagged Oculus VR Headset driver or any devices to automatically download the correct version of that driver, then you can manually install it (you can do this with the FREE version).

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.
 (This requires the Pro version which comes with full support and a 30-day money back guarantee.
 You’ll be prompted to upgrade when you click Update All.)